 Monica graduated in May, 2009, from Mount Holyoke College in Massachusetts as a Biology major vet with a minor in Russian.
 At Mount Holyoke, Monica competed in the Intercollegiate Open Division on the Hunt Seat Equitation team and consistently went to the Zone 4 Regionals.

 Since graduation from Mount Holyoke College, Monica has been focusing on the jumpers, starting and educating young horses with a strong focus on flatwork and rideability.
 After having worked with United Kingdom Nations Cup rider John Brown over the summer of 2009, she began working with United Kingdom show jumper rider and Olympian Tim Stockdale in Northampton, England in the fall of 2009.
-She returned to Florida in 2010 to continue training with John Brown and has been training, riding, and competing Sakura Hill horses and helping others with their young horses on a very selective basis.
+She returned to Florida in 2010 to continue training with John Brown and has been training, riding, and competing Sakura Hill Farmhorses (her mother's farm in Gainesville, FL) and helping others with their young horses on a very selective basis.
 In 2013, she began training for a private farm as their Hunter/Jumper rider and trainer for both outside horses and clients and continues to produce Sakura Hill Farm's horses.
 She has become adept as an equine photographer and as a website designer and social media marketer for Sakura Hill Farm as well as for her own business, The Equine Media Project.